databyjp/distyll/README.md

 ## Personal knowledge base app

+- Powered by Weaviate
+- Unofficial personal project - for educational purposes only

-### Goals
+### Motivation

-Help me learn about stuff with a workflow of:
+I wrote this to help me consume content & learn.
+The idea being that I could:
-- Dump information into this database
+- Dump information into this knowledge base, and
-- Help me digest it by summarizing
+- Help me digest it by:
+    - getting summaries
+    - asking it questions
+    - having it suggest follow-up topic / sub-topics

 ## How to use

-You'll need an Open AI api key, and a Weaviate cluster
+You'll need an OpenAI api key

 ### Connect

+#### Default configuration

+The app is set up to use `Embedded Weaviate` with `openai` modules, and save all data to one collection (`Knowledge_chunk` class).
+To modify these, review/modify:

+`instantiate_weaviate()`, `WV_CLASS` and `BASE_CLASS_OBJ` respectively.

+#### How

 Spin up the Weaviate cluster, and run this :